marijnh/Eloquent-JavaScript/08_error.md

 when it is not an instance of `MultiplicatorUnitFailure` and ensure the call is retried when it is.

-To do the retrying, you can either use a loop that breaks only when a call succeeds—as in the [`look` example](error#look) earlier in this chapter—or use ((recursion)) and hope you don't get a string of failures so long that it overflows the stack (which is a pretty safe
+To do the retrying, you can either use a loop that stops only when a call succeeds—as in the [`look` example](error#look) earlier in this chapter—or use ((recursion)) and hope you don't get a string of failures so long that it overflows the stack (which is a pretty safe